andreychemist/andreychemist.github.io/pages/faq.md

 The law about the EB2 category mentions both aliens who are members of the professions holding advanced degrees and aliens of exceptional ability.
 It was not clear for me if the first group (advanced degree holders) can self-petition and request the NIW.
 But the case described in *Matter of Dhanasar* hints that the advanced degree is enough to establish eligibility under EB2 for both self-petitioning and requesting the NIW.
 Advanced degrees, besides MS, PhD, include a bachelor degree followed by at least 5 years of professional experience.

 EB2-NIW is considered to be an easier category.
 I personally don’t know cases when the EB2-NIW petition was denied for a person with a PhD degree working in the US in the field of expertise.
 Since October 19, 2020, the EB2-NIW category allows requesting the premium processing to be reviewed in 45 business days (<https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>).
 Before 2020, the processing time without premium processing was hard to predict, it could take many months if not years before getting the USCIS decision, and it was a serious drawback of the EB2-NIW category.
+(August 2021 update: Despite the law about premium processing for the NIW category, USCIS hasn't implemented this option yet.
+Please check if it's available with the USCIS.)

 # For EB-1A, should one claim as many criteria as possible?